Dimensional reduction in quantum spin-1/2 system on a 1/7-depleted triangular lattice: Introduction

 The geometry of the above mentioned frustrated two-dimensional lattices are interrelated; the kagome lattice can be realized by regularly depleting 1/4 of the sites of the triangular lattice.
 The effect of gradually weakening the interactions of the depleted sites with their surroundings is examined both for the ground state and for the thermodynamic quantities\cite{Arrachea2003,Koretsune2009}.
 The finite temperature double-peak specific heat and the variance of susceptibility obtained by the exact diagonalization (ED) on a small cluster indicates that the low energy properties of the two models may be smoothly interpolated\cite{Koretsune2009}.
 However, a more precise analysis of the excitation spectra showed that even though the N\'eel order is suppressed when the interaction ratio between the depleted and the regular bonds is less than 1/5, the full depletion limit of the triangular lattice antiferromagnet does not continue to the kagome lattice ones\cite{Arrachea2003}.
 These works indicate that the frustration effect depends very sensitively on the geometry of the lattice and is not easy to understand.

 Here, we find another order-by-disorder phenomenon, a dimensional reduction effect, in a maple-leaf lattice antiferromagnet.
-The reduction of three-dimensionality of layered systems to effectively two-dimensions is previously reported both in theories and in experiments\cite{Sebastian2006,Roesch2007,Grando2013,Okuma2021}, which is attributed to the competing frustrated inter-layer interaction.
+The reduction of three-dimensionality of layered systems to effectively two-dimensions is previously reported both in theories and in experiments\cite{Sebastian2006,Roesch2007,Grando2013,Okuma2021}, which is attributed to the competing frustrated inter-layer interactions.
 In two dimensional systems, a one-dimensional spinon-like continuum excitation is observed in a metal-organic square lattice antiferromagnet\cite{Skoulatos2017} as well as in the triangular lattice magnet\cite{Coldea2003,Kohno2007}.
 The spinon excitation in two-dimensional antiferromagnets shares the same concept as fractional charges\cite{Hotta2008} or equivalently, fractons in frustrated electronic systems.
 However, in these systems, the dimensional reduction is encoded in the Hamiltonian; it is induced by weakening the strength of frustrated interaction associated with the reduced dimensionality, e.g. inter-layer coupling or inter-chain coupling.
 By contrast, in the present system, the spontaneous reduction of dimensionality occurs for a purely two-dimensional geometry of interactions.
+We discuss this context more precisely in \S.\ref{sec:summary}.